apachecn/pytorch-doc-zh/docs/1.0/nn_functional.md

 Padding mode:
 ```

-见 [`torch.nn.ConstantPad2d`](#torch.nn.ConstantPad2d "torch.nn.ConstantPad2d"), [`torch.nn.ReflectionPad2d`](#torch.nn.ReflectionPad2d "torch.nn.ReflectionPad2d"), and [`torch.nn.ReplicationPad2d`](#torch.nn.ReplicationPad2d "torch.nn.ReplicationPad2d") for concrete examples on how each of the padding modes works.
+请参见 [`torch.nn.ConstantPad2d`](#torch.nn.ConstantPad2d "torch.nn.ConstantPad2d"), [`torch.nn.ReflectionPad2d`](#torch.nn.ReflectionPad2d "torch.nn.ReflectionPad2d"), and [`torch.nn.ReplicationPad2d`](#torch.nn.ReplicationPad2d "torch.nn.ReplicationPad2d") for concrete examples on how each of the padding modes works.
 Constant padding is implemented for arbitrary dimensions.
 Replicate padding is implemented for padding the last 3 dimensions of 5D input tensor, or the last 2 dimensions of 4D input tensor, or the last dimension of 3D input tensor.
 Reflect padding is only implemented for padding the last 2 dimensions of 4D input tensor, or the last dimension of 3D input tensor.

 注意